jgbremner/DWP-API/README.md

 ## Installing/running the API

-The API is written in Python 3.6 using the Flask API library as well as various other dependencies which can be installed using the following command:
+The API is written in Python 3.6.0 using the Python Flask API library,  as well as various other dependencies which can be installed using the following command:

 ```
 pip install -r requirements.txt
 ```

-Then start the api by running the following command, which creates a server at http://127.0.0.1:5000/:
+Once the dependencies have been installed, start the api by running the following command, which creates a server at http://127.0.0.1:5000/:

 ```
-python3 dwpapi.py
+python dwpapi.py
 ```

 Run tests for the API using:

 ```
-python3 dwpapi_tests.py
+python dwpapi_tests.py
 ```
+(NOTE: There may be issues running the tests with Python versions < 3.0 due to differences between versions of the unittest library)

 ## Endpoints/Calling the API